 Your State Pension will not be paid automatically.
-You should receive a letter and booklet from the Pension Service about four months before you reach your State Pension age that will tell you how to claim your State Pension.
+You should receive a letter and booklet from the Pension Service about four months before you reach your State Pension age, telling you how to claim your State Pension.

 Most working age benefits, such as Universal Credit and Employment and Support Allowance, automatically stop when you reach your State Pension age.
-To avoid a gap in your income it is therefore important to claim your State Pension as soon as you can.
+To avoid a gap in your income, it is important to claim your State Pension as soon as you can.
 If you have not received your letter three months before you reach your State Pension age, contact the Pension Service to make a claim.